 While Route-en-Y is the most widespread gastric bypass procedure, there are other techniques by which this surgery can be carried out, one of which being extensive gastric bypass, medically known as biliopancreatic diversion.
 This surgery involves a more radical re-routing of the digestive system.
 However, although efficient for weight loss, it is rarely performed, since it implies numerous risks and has a high rate of complications.

-At Marina Del Rey Hospital, we perform gastric bypass surgery with the aid of minimally invasive technique, namely the laparoscope, which promotes a faster recovery and a shorter hospitalization.
+At Cedars-Sinai Marina del Rey Hospital, we perform gastric bypass surgery with the aid of a minimally invasive technique, namely the laparoscope, which promotes faster recovery and shorter hospitalization.
 Furthermore, postoperative risks and complications are also fewer with laparoscopic surgery, which our proficient bariatric surgeons specialize in and have been performing for years.

 In order to determine your eligibility for gastric bypass surgery, our bariatric specialists will order a series of tests and medical exams for you, which may include:

 Should you be deemed a good candidate for gastric bypass surgery, the date of the procedure will be set up and your bariatric surgeon will instruct you regarding how to correctly prepare for it.
 For one or two weeks prior to your surgery, you should only eat protein shakes or meal replacement shakes, soup broth with no solid pieces of food, one or two daily servings of lean meat, as well as give up all caffeinated and carbonated drinks.
 The purpose of the preoperative diet is to reduce the amount of fat around your liver and spleen.
 It is extremely important to follow the meal plan your specialist compiles for you, as your surgery will otherwise be canceled due to the increased risks it entails.